Santosh Kumar Kushwaha: Life and political career

 Member of Standing Committee on Petroleum and Natural Gas, Member, Committee on Welfare of Other Backward Classes, Member, Standing Committee on Petroleum and Natural Gas and Member of Rules Committee.

 In 2019, he was re-elected as Member of Parliament from Purnea Lok Sabha constituency for a second term.
 He is a follower of Ram Manohar Lohia's ideology.
 He defeated Uday Singh Pappu in 2019 Lok Sabha elections with a large margin of over 2.5 Lakh votes.
 In 2019, Santosh was one of the nominee of Janata Dal (United) for ministerial post in new Narendra Modi ministry.
 However, JD(U) later decided not to claim ministerial birth due to fewer seats allotted to its members as ministers.

 In 2024 Indian General Elections, Kushwaha was repeated as the candidate of National Democratic Alliance from Purnia Lok Sabha constituency.
 Although Rashtriya Janata Dal fielded his former aide Beema Bharti, who was earlier a member of Janata Dal (United), against him, Pappu Yadav also contested the election as independent candidate.
 It was speculated that Yadav being a popular face in the region may make the contest triangular.
-Pappu Yadav defeated him by 30k votes.
+In this election, Pappu Yadav defeated him by 30k votes.

+Denied ticket from Janata Dal United in 2025 Bihar Legislative Assembly elections, he joined Rashtriya Janata Dal in the presence of Tejaswi Yadav.
+He was fielded as a candidate of RJD from Dhamdaha Assembly constituency against JDU's Leshi Singh.
+However, he was defeated by Singh in this election.
+This happened despite Purnia MP Pappu Yadav himself campaigning for Kushwaha against Singh.